rzhangpku/MFAE/README.md

 ## SDM 2020

 ### Description
 This repository includes the source code of the paper "What Do Questions Exactly Ask?
 MFAE: Duplicate Question Identification with Multi-Fusion Asking Emphasis".
 Please cite our paper when you use this program! 😍 This paper has been accepted to the conference "SIAM International Conference on Data Mining (SDM20)".
+This paper can be downloaded [here](https://epubs.siam.org/doi/pdf/10.1137/1.9781611976236.26).

 ```
 @inproceedings{zhang2020what,